Supreme War Council: 2–4 July 1918

 The seventh SWC Conference, held at Versailles, was attended by British Dominion Prime Ministers from Canada, Australia, Newfoundland, New Zealand, and South Africa.
 This was the most difficult SWC yet, with Lloyd George angry with the French at completely directing the war and the French upset with Lloyd George's plan to reduce British forces on the front to reinforce Palestine.
 General Foch wanted a commitment that the British would keep their strength at 59 divisions, and he wanted to create a sixtieth from category "B" troops (those unfit for combat, but suitable for home defence).
 Lloyd George said manpower resources made this impossible.
-Meanwhile, the mission to Murmansk moved forward.
+Meanwhile, the North Russia intervention moved forward.